Feedback About wiseGEEK Login

 Besides avoiding these activities, there are additional techniques for treating tongue ulcers.
 One of the best methods is to simply mix a tablespoon (18.25 g) of salt with a small glass of warm water.
 From there, the mixture should be swished around inside the person's mouth.
 It's best to do this process two or three times a day.
 This should help neutralize the pain and help the ulcer clear up more quickly than it would on its own.

 Another common remedy is to create a baking soda paste.
 This can be done by putting a teaspoon (5 g) of baking soda into one's hand and mixing it with approximately five drops of water.
-The mixture should then be placed directly onto the tongue ulcers.
+The mixture should then be placed directly onto the ulcers.
 Like the salt water treatment, this should be done two to three times a day.

 An additional treatment that works well for most people is numbing gel.
 There are a few varieties on the market that can be purchased over the counter from most pharmacies.
 These help to efficiently control the pain and can make the ulcers more manageable until they heal.
 Since each numbing gel is slightly different, one should always follow the instructions on the product purchased.
 The instructions will give precise directions on the amount to use and how many times a day the gel should applied.